NikitaAnilPawar-02/PizzaToons/README.md

-# PizzaToons
+# 🍕 Pizzatoons

-Pizzatoons is a web-based pizza ordering and sales system that streamlines the process for customers and admins.
-Customers can browse the menu, customize pizzas with toppings, place online orders for delivery or pickup, and view past orders.
-Admins can manage orders, update the menu in real-time, and track sales efficiently.
+Pizzatoons is a web-based pizza ordering and sales system that provides a seamless and user-friendly experience for customers and admins.
+It is built using **Java, JSP, Servlets, JDBC, and Maven**, and deployed on **Apache Tomcat**.

+---

+## ✨ Features

+### 👨‍👩‍👧 Customer Portal
+- Browse and customize pizzas with toppings
+- Place online orders for delivery or pickup
+- View order history for reordering

+### 👨‍💼 Admin Panel
+- Manage customer orders in real-time
+- Add, edit, or remove menu items

+---

+## 🛠️ Tech Stack
+- **Frontend:** HTML, CSS, Bootstrap, JSP
+- **Backend:** Java, Servlets, JDBC
+- **Database:** MySQL
+- **Build Tool:** Maven
+- **Server:** Apache Tomcat

+---